Engineering Management and Fault Finding in Electronics

 3. Plan as far as you can see.
 That might mean your end point is very imprecise early on, but that will improve with as the project is developed.

 The list (1) can get very long so that many items are not dealt with and are almost forgotten.
 That is fine, but occasionally you need to go right to the beginning of the list and review it.

 A system with a fault is first splitting in half,

 Each half is tested to see which half the fault exists in,

 Then the half of the system with the fault is split again repeatedly until the fault is isolated.

 Always keep an eye on the whole system, and back-track if necessary.
-This is a powerful technique in all decision making as well as a test and fault finding strategy.
-The basics which should be done first; Inspect for visible faults, then in the case electronics, check that the power supply voltages are within tolerance.
-One method of Analogue to Digital Conversion is called successive approximation and that method works in a similar way in order to measure the input voltage quickly.
+This is a powerful technique in all decision-making, as well as a test and fault-finding strategy.
+The basics which should be done first; Inspect for visible faults, then in the case of electronics, check that the power supply voltages are within tolerance.
+One method of Analogue to Digital Conversion is called successive approximation, and that method works similarly, by halving the voltage range in each step in order to measure the input voltage quickly.

 Fault Finding in Electronics; Applied to engineering management methods.

 Be aware of your uncertainties